 Backdoor Roth IRA Basis & Paying the Tax on a Roth Conversion (D, Irvine)

-But if you wanted to do a conversion, and did not have extra cash to pay the taxes, what is the process of paying the taxes on a Roth conversion from the IRA itself?
+But if you wanted to do a conversion and did not have extra cash to pay the taxes, what is the process of paying the taxes on a Roth conversion from the IRA itself?
 Would you have to pay a 10% penalty as it may look like a distribution?
 Is there a way around this?
-Thanks, D from Irvine”
+Thanks, Dee from Irvine.”

 Roth 401(k) Contribution Strategy (Jennifer, Philadelphia, PA)

 Joe: We got Jennifer, writes in from Philadelphia.
 “Hello, I’m obsessed with your podcast.
 This was the first show on personal finance that is not only beyond entertaining, but you provide such helpful advice.
 It’s great to hear different perspectives.”
 Well, thank you, Jennifer.